risingwavelabs/risingwave-docs-legacy/cloud/billing-review-and-pay-invoices.md

 ### Invoice status

 - **Pending**: Still in active tracking of ongoing service usage throughout the month.
 You can [check the details of your current spending](/billing-check-spending-details.md#check-current-spending).
 - **Open**: Commencement of the payment process once the billing period ends.
 Automatic payments will be made using your saved [payment methods](/billing-manage-payment-methods.md).
+This status will last for 10 days.
 - **Paid**: Payment has been successfully processed, either automatically or manually.
-- **Overdue**: Notification of outstanding payments (15-day grace period) if the automatic payment fails.
-Please make a payment manually within 15 days.
+- **Overdue**: Notification of outstanding payments (10-day grace period) if the automatic payment fails.
+Please make a payment manually within 10 days.
-- **Failed**: If a payment is not successfully fulfilled in the 15-day overdue period.
+- **Failed**: If a payment is not successfully fulfilled in the 10-day overdue period.
 All services that you’re currently using will be stopped.

 ## Pay invoices automatically